 That fall we began marketing our salsa as a fundraising product.
 Packaged in a 32oz spice jar we were excited at the idea of providing a quality product, in a large quantity, at a fair price as a fundraising item.
 Several fundraisers later two events occurred that caused our business plan to take two different ninety degree turns in entirely new directions.

 The first was an invitation to First Taste of Oregon, which arrived in our mailbox that November and Julie began insisting that we needed to attend in an effort to increase our exposure.
-That January, 2017, we were delighted to meet Tim Jennings, General Manager of Roth's Fresh Markets, at the First Taste of Oregon.
-That April, unbelievably, we arrived on the shelves at Roth's Fresh Markets!
+The show turned out to be an incredible exposure opportunity for us and, unbelievably, we arrived on the shelves stores that April!

-In an effort to prepare for our retail premier we decided that March to attend The SIP Classic in McMinnville, and really promote the Roth's Fresh Market rollout in April.
-Unbeknownst to us we also had a restaurant/deli product as well as Lil Cooperstown Restaurants Director of Operations Robbie Hanson would be in attendance at The SIP and asked us if we would be interested in providing them with salsa for their chain of restaurants!
-That May we arrived on the menu at Lil Cooperstown and our third line of business was underway!
+In an effort to prepare for our retail premier we decided that March to attend The SIP Classic in McMinnville, and really promote the retail rollout in April.
+Unbeknownst to us we also had a restaurant/deli product as well as we were asked if we would be interested in providing a local restaurant chain with salsa!
+That May we arrived on their menu and our third line of business was underway!

-To think that in just over one year we would be in 17 grocery stores and 11 restaurants/delis is simply unimaginable!
+To think that in under two years we would be in 17 grocery stores is simply unimaginable!